JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Searches a path for spaces.
 If spaces are found, the entire path is enclosed in quotation marks.

 ```
-FUNCTION AfxPathQuoteSpaces (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathQuoteSpaces (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |